-Going deeper than Digital Imaging 1, it introduces new concepts and greater attention to blending modes, advanced selections, and filters.
+Going deeper than Digital Imaging 1, we introduce new concepts and greater attention to blending modes, advanced selections, and filters.
 In this course we emphasize colour management across your devices and work flow.

 This course takes the knowledge provided in Digital Imaging 1 and takes it further, as well as introducing some new concepts and processes.
 More attention is given to blending modes, advanced selections, and filters, which will facilitate the creation of sophisticated photomontages and manipulated images.
 Colour management is emphasised, along with device profiling and printing.
 Advanced use of Photoshop and 3rd-party filters are also dealt with.
 Digital work is not just dealing with individual files, so processes around Digital Asset Management will be taught.
 The course also takes in a tour of Atkins Technicolour or Graphic Art Supplies, two of Adelaide’s leading photo/print processing and equipment supply services.